matejabogdanovic/matejabogdanovic/README.md

 # 📜 About Me - 👉<a href="https://matejabogdanovic.github.io/matejabogdanovic/">Portfolio</a>

-I am a third-year student at the **University of Belgrade, School of Electrical Engineering**, specializing in **Computer Engineering and Informatics**.
+I am a fourth-year student at the **University of Belgrade, School of Electrical Engineering**, specializing in **Computer Engineering and Informatics**.
 I've always been curious and passionate about solving problems.
 I am eager to take on new challenges, continuously learn, and grow in the ever-evolving world of technology.

 📧 **Email:** bogdanovicmateja75@gmail.com
 📍 **Location:** Belgrade, Serbia

 ## 🧑‍💻 Featured Projects

 ---

 ### 🌐 **MEAN Stack - 👉 <a href="https://github.com/matejabogdanovic/PIA-MEAN-Mountain-Cottage">Cottage Booking App</a>**